PoolPartyBet/policies/terms.md

 ## Account Terms

-1. You are responsible for maintaining the security of your account and password.
+1. You are responsible for maintaining the security of your account.
 The Company cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
 2. You are responsible for all content posted and activity that occurs under your account.
 That includes content posted by others who have access to your login credentials.
 3. You must be a human.
 Accounts registered by “bots” or other automated methods are not permitted.